 - Social and trading

-It is the conscious application of these values that we live by and the recognition that all the best things in life are free.
+It is the conscious application of these values that we live by and the recognition that all the important things in life can be free.

 We favour low-tech solutions for resilience and local dependency.